By Jeff Knox

 While the progress made has not been fast enough or gone far enough to satisfy some, the firm foundation being laid will serve gun owners well for decades to come – if the Supreme Court doesn’t back-pedal on Heller and McDonald.

-While Heller left tons of room for interpretation and plenty of ambiguous commentary to give lower courts openings to uphold onerous gun laws – which they have done repeatedly – it laid down some very clear and solid footings on which to build cases for full restoration of the right to arms.
+While Heller left tons of room for interpretation and plenty of ambiguous commentaries to give lower courts openings to uphold onerous gun laws – which they have done repeatedly – it laid down some very clear and solid footings on which to build cases for full restoration of the right to arms.
 Before such cases could be brought though, it had to be established that the Second Amendment is enforceable against the states.
 That was the focus of the SAF lawsuit against Chicago.
 In McDonald v.
 Chicago, the Court “incorporated” the Second Amendment as a “fundamental right” enforceable against the states; setting the stage for further litigation.

-Rather than jump in with both feet as many wanted them to do, Gura and cooperating attorneys moved carefully and selectively; going after the most egregious and unsupportable laws first, establishing fundamental precedents and then using those precedents to win the next case.
+Rather than jump in with both feet as many wanted them to do, Gura and cooperating attorneys moved carefully and selectively; going after the most egregious and unsupportable laws first, establishing fundamental precedents, and then using those precedents to win the next case.

 Danger – Bad Precedents Ahead